Symptoms of familial Alzheimer's disease

 Before symptoms start

-People with FAD exhibit changes in the brain many years before they begin to show symptoms.
-In some cases, these changes can be detected using specific tests.
-This is called the preclinical phase.
+People with familial Alzheimer's disease (FAD) experience changes in the brain many years before they begin to show symptoms.
+In some cases, these changes can be detected through laboratory tests, neuropsychological tasks, and specific brain imaging techniques.
+This stage prior to the onset of symptoms is known as the preclinical phase.

-Researchers are currently working on how these brain changes ultimately result in the appearance of symptoms.
+Researchers are currently working to understand how these preclinical brain changes are related to the appearance of symptoms.

 Common symptoms of Alzheimer’s disease